The Vehicle Impoundment Program

 Getting your vehicle released from the impound lot

-• Go to the impound lot and show their valid driver's licence
+2. Go to the impound lot in person

-• Pay all the towing and storage costs
+4. Pay all outstanding fees, including towing and storage costs

 Impoundment for driving without a licence

-If police impounded your vehicle because someone else was driving it without a licence, it can be released when they have a new driver’s licence.
+If the vehicle was impounded because someone else was driving it without a valid licence, it may be released once that individual obtains a new driver’s licence.

-To get a new licence, go to an ICBC driver licensing office.
-(This does not apply to drivers who were prohibited from driving.)
+To obtain a new licence, please visit an ICBC driver licensing office.

 For further information, contact ICBC.